Sally Jenkins

-Sally Jenkins (born October 11, 1960) is an American sports columnist and feature writer for The Washington Post, and author.
-She was previously a senior writer for Sports Illustrated.
+Sally Jenkins (born October 11, 1960) is an American feature writer for The Atlantic Monthly, and author.
+She was previously a writer for the Washington Post, and a senior writer for Sports Illustrated.
 She has won the AP Sports Columnist of the Year Award five times, received the National Press Foundation 2017 chairman citation, and was a finalist for the 2020 Pulitzer Prize.
 She is the author of a dozen books.
 Jenkins is noted for her writing on Pat Summitt, Joe Paterno, Lance Armstrong, and the United States Center for SafeSport.

 Early life and education

 Jenkins was born in Fort Worth, Texas, She is the daughter of Hall of Fame sportswriter Dan Jenkins, who also once wrote for Sports Illustrated.
 She is a 1982 graduate of Stanford University, with a degree in English literature.

 Career

-Jenkins is a sports columnist and feature writer for The Washington Post.
+Jenkins was a sports columnist and feature writer for The Washington Post from 2000-2025.
 She was previously a senior writer for Sports Illustrated.
 She was a finalist for the 2020 Pulitzer Prize.
 Jenkins is the author of twelve books, four of which were New York Times bestsellers, including the number 1 bestseller Sum It Up: 1098 Victories, A Couple of Irrelevant Losses and A Life In Perspective, written with legendary basketball coach Pat Summitt, and It's Not About the Bike written with bicycle racer Lance Armstrong.
 Her work has been featured in Smithsonian Magazine, GQ, and Sports Illustrated, and Jenkins has been a correspondent on CNBC, as well as on NPR's All Things Considered.